arobinson434/IrRelayDaemon/README.md

 # IR Relay Daemon
 This project houses a simple IR relay service that is intended to run on a Raspberry Pi.
 The daemon listens to the network for incoming, IR transmission requests.
-When received, the daemon with transmit the IR signal described in the request.
+When received, the daemon will transmit the IR signal described in the request.
 The daemon will also listen for a button push on the Raspberry Pi, and once triggered, will listen for an IR signal on it's IR receiver.
 If a signal is received, it will publish that signal to the network.